corda/corda-docs/content/en/docs/corda-enterprise/4.6/node/operating/node-database-developer.md

 }
 database = {
    schema = <Database schema name>
-   runMigration = true
 }
 ```

 See [Node configuration](../setup/corda-configuration-file.md#database-properties-ref) for a complete list of database specific properties, it contains more options useful in case of testing Corda with unsupported databases.
-* Set `runMigration` to `true` to allow a Corda node to create database tables upon startup.
+* Run the `run-migration-script` sub-command to allow a Corda node to create database tables upon startup.
 * The Corda distribution does not include any JDBC drivers with the exception of the H2 driver.
 It is the responsibility of the node administrator or a developer to download the appropriate JDBC driver.
 Corda will search for valid JDBC drivers under the `./drivers` subdirectory of the node base directory.